-We all know a robust pipeline is critical for growing your federal contracting business, but have you thought about what a robust pipeline means for your daily operations?
+We all know a robust pipeline is critical for growing your federal contracting business, but have you thought about what a robust business development pipeline means for your daily operations?

-Here are a couple situations where your pipeline is your lifeline.
+Here are a couple situations where your opportunity pipeline is your lifeline.

 When Your Work Gets Lost

 While we’d all like to think we can keep the work we are currently performing forever, it’s just not realistic.